jondot/10bisbar/README.md

 ![](shot.png)

-Quit your [10Bis](10bis.co.il) guesswork and never get stuck with an empty account.
+A [bitbar](https://getbitbar.com) plugin that helps you quit your [10Bis](10bis.co.il) guesswork and never get stuck with an empty (or overly full) account.

 ## Quick Start

-Download a binary from the [releases]() section.
+Install [bitbar](https://getbitbar.com) and configure a plugin directory if you never did.
+Download a binary from the [releases](https://github.com/jondot/10bisbar/releases) section.
 Then unzip it to your bitbar plugins folder, and continue to the configuration section.

 Or, if you prefer to build on your own and produce a binary.
 You'll need Go and